Carl Linnaeus' correspondence

 Thanks to the Linnaean Correspondence Project, many of the original letters have been digitised and are available in the database Alvin.
 There you also find a selection of letters that already has been published in various printed editions and translations.
 For each letter in the Linnaean Correspondence there is detailed English summaries with links to biographical and bibliographic databases.
 Because most of the letters are written in either Latin or Swedish, the summaries and all the surrounding texts are written in English.

-In all records by the project Linnaean Correspondence in Alvin, Uppsala University Library is set as archive institution.
-However, in the accompanying descriptive text for each letter you find which institution holds the original.
+In all records by the project Linnaean Correspondence in Alvin, Uppsala University Library is set as archive institution, even though a large number of these letters are kept at other institutions.
+In the accompanying record for each letter, under the headline "Notes" and subheadline "Original location", you find which institution holds the original (or copy, if no original is extant).

 PROJECT LINNAEAN CORRESPONDENCE